ilarsf/aarc_lts/_includes/textbook/Part3-Safety.md

 #### Boat Handling

 * **Carrying Boats:** Use proper technique and adequate help.
+Ask for help taking the boat on or off of its rack and carrying, if needed.
 Listen to commands.
 * **Using Slings/Stretchers:** Place boats carefully on stretchers for maintenance.
 * **Step Ladders:** Use provided ladders for high racks; don't climb racks.
 Return ladders.

 #### Boat Maintenance

-1.  **Cleaning the Boat:** Before racking, place on slings and wipe down thoroughly with provided rags/towels.
+1.  **Cleaning the Boat:** Before racking, place on slings and thoroughly wipe down using provided rags/towels.
+Take the time necessary to CLEAN the boat, not just dry it.
+Once the river scum dries, it is very difficult to remove.
 2.  **Storing the Boat:** Return to original rack position.
-Align riggers with other boats.
-Ensure proper support.
+Note how and where your boat is stored and return it to the same place and position.
+All boats on the outside rack have bows pointed to the boathouse.
+Ensure riggers align with other boats.
+Strap outside boats snugly onto the rack (1Xs should not be tightened as much as a sweep boat).
 3.  **Reporting Issues:** Note issues in logbook.
 Notify coach/officer immediately for significant damage.

 #### Oar Care and Storage